phulin/ctf-writeups/b3s23/writeup.md

 x xx xx
 ```

-Of course, any patterns separated by a gap of two columns will not interfere as well.
+Of course, any patterns separated by a gap of two columns or two rows will not interfere as well.

 ## Board
 Below, we have the board we used, with shellcode inline.
 Executing lines are marked as beginning with `>` characters and ending with `|` characters.